Fagopyri herba

 Commission E: not processed

-Proven by clinical data, authorization: Chronic venous insufficiency (CVI) stage I and II as well as for microcirculatory disorders and for the prophylaxis of arteriosclerosis.
+Approval: Chronic venous insufficiency (CVI) stage I and II as well as for microcirculatory disorders and for the prevention of arteriosclerosis.

 For an infusion of buckwheat herb, administered as a tea over a period of 3 months, a randomized placebo-controlled double-blind study with 67 patients with chronic venous insufficiency showed a greater reduction in lower leg oedema compared to a placebo arm.

-Experimental medicine: chronic venous insufficiency stage I-II, microcirculatory disorders, prophylaxis against artherosclerosis, hemorrhoids, pernions, radiation damage
+Experimental medicine: chronic venous insufficiency stage I-II, microcirculatory disorders, prophylaxis against artheriosclerosis, hemorrhoids, pernions, radiation damage, capillary fragility, mucosal bleeding, skin diseases, liver diseases.

 Undesirable effectsThis section has been translated automatically.